Mid-Eastern Athletic Conference

-Currently, the MEAC has automatic qualifying bids for NCAA postseason play in baseball (since 1994), men's basketball (since 1981), women's basketball (since 1982), softball (since 1995), men's and women's tennis (since 1998), and volleyball (since 1994).
-Bowling was officially sanctioned as a MEAC governed sport in 1999.
+Currently, the MEAC has automatic qualifying bids for NCAA postseason play in men's basketball (since 1981), women's basketball (since 1982), softball (since 1995), men's and women's tennis (since 1998), and volleyball (since 1994).
+Bowling was officially sanctioned as a MEAC-governed sport in 1999.
 Before that season, the MEAC was the first conference to secure NCAA sanctioning for women's bowling by adopting the club sport prior to the 1996–97 school year.

 History

 In 1969, a group whose members were long associated with interscholastic athletics met in Durham, North Carolina for the purpose of discussing the organization of a new conference.
 After the formulation of a committee, and their research reported, seven institutions, Delaware State University, Howard University, University of Maryland Eastern Shore, Morgan State University, North Carolina A&T State University, North Carolina Central University and South Carolina State College, agreed to become the Mid-Eastern Athletic Conference.
 South Carolina State had been a longtime member of the Southern Intercollegiate Athletic Conference, while the other charter members had been longtime members of the Central Intercollegiate Athletic Association.

 The conference's main goals were to establish and supervise an intercollegiate athletic program among a group of educational institutions that shared the same academic standards and philosophy of co-curricular activities and seek status as a Division I conference for all of its sports.

 The conference was confirmed in 1970, and had its first season of competition in football in 1971.
-To date, the MEAC has had three full-time commissioners.
+The MEAC has had three full-time commissioners.
 In 1978, the MEAC selected its first full-time commissioner, Kenneth A. Free, who served as commissioner until he resigned in 1995.
 He was succeeded by Charles S. Harris, who served at the position until 2002.
 On September 1, 2002, Dennis E. Thomas became the conference's commissioner.
 He retired on December 31, 2021.
 Sonja O. Stills became the first female commissioner of the MEAC on January 1, 2022.
 She is also the only female commissioner of a Division I HBCU athletic conference.

 The MEAC experienced its first expansion in 1979 when Bethune–Cookman College (now Bethune–Cookman University) and Florida A&M University were admitted as new members.
 That same year, founding members Morgan State University, North Carolina Central University and University of Maryland Eastern Shore withdrew from the conference.
 All three schools eventually returned to the conference; Maryland Eastern Shore rejoined in 1981, Morgan State in 1984, and North Carolina Central in 2010.

 On June 8, 1978, the MEAC was classified as a Division I conference by the NCAA.
 Prior to that year, the league operated as a Division II conference.
 The following month the MEAC received an automatic qualification to the NCAA Division I Men's Basketball Championship.